nervosnetwork/ckb/rpc/README.md

 `OutputsValidator` is equivalent to `"well_known_scripts_only" | "passthrough"`.

-*   "well_known_scripts_only": The default validator which restricts the lock script and type script usage.
+*   "well_known_scripts_only": The default validator which restricts the lock script and type script usage, see more information on https://github.com/nervosnetwork/ckb/wiki/Transaction-%C2%BB-Default-Outputs-Validator
 *   "passthrough": bypass the validator, thus allow any kind of transaction outputs.